seanpmaxwell/Typescript-Best-Practices/Design-Rules.md

 ---

-### ✅ Use a modular-object script (procedural-modular) when
+### ✅ Use a namespace-object-script when
-- The code is primarily IO or data transformation
+- The code is primarily IO or data-transformation
 - Operations are stateless or procedural
 - There is no instance identity at all
 - Classes would just end up acting as namespaces